Thank you for contacting

 Data Matching Programs Compare Platform Reports With Tax Returns

 Internal Revenue Code rules, such as IRC 6050W(e), define the reporting structure for third-party network transactions and payment card activity.
-These provisions require payment settlement entities and third-party payment processors to report certain reportable payment transactions that exceed the reporting threshold or federal threshold requirements.
+These provisions require payment settlement entities and third-party payment processors to report certain reportable payment transactions based on the applicable federal threshold — which differs depending on how payments are processed.

 CP2000 Notices Can Follow Income Discrepancies